Reuben-Brewer/CameraStreamerClass_ReubenPython2and3Class/README.md

 Apache 2 License

-Software Revision H, 09/22/2023
+Software Revision I, 02/02/2025

 Verified working on:

-Python 3.8, Windows 10 64-bit (no testing on Raspberry Pi or Mac testing yet)
+Python 3.12 for Windows 11 64-bit and Raspberry Pi Bullseye (Backend = "CAP_ANY", Camera = ELP USB).

-Python 2.7 support coming in the future.

 Helper files (related to but not critical for core class functionality):

 1. OpenCVwriteVideoFromImageSequence_ReubenPython2and3.py

 2. OpenCVgetFOURCCfromVideoCapture_ReubenPython2and3.py

 3. FFMPEG__ListDshowDevices_VideoAndAudio__ListOutputFormatsForVideoDevices_ReubenPython2and3.py

 4. OpenCVsetEnableStateOfWarnings_ReubenPython2and3.py

 ########################